Rachelslh/ArabicGPT/README.md

 ```

 Additional info:
-- Used pre-layer normalization as demonstarted by [!this paper](https://arxiv.org/pdf/2002.04745) instead of post-layer normalization as in the "Attention is all you need" paper.
+- Used pre-layer normalization as demonstarted by [this paper](https://arxiv.org/pdf/2002.04745) instead of post-layer normalization as in the "Attention is all you need" paper.
 - Tried adding dropout layers after every fully connected layer, it did not enhance training in this case, i also did not have any case of overfitting, hence the use of dropout was not ideal here.
 - Just like in the GPT-2 paper, weights are being shared here between the embedding layer and the final linear layer.
 - I am using Flash attention here for optimization purposes, there is a coded (but commented out) version of the self attention mechanism in model.py, put together with the help of Andrej Karpathy's videos.

 ## Dataset

-I have used a huggingface [!dataset](https://huggingface.co/datasets/ayoubkirouane/Algerian-Darija), contains over 170k rows of the Algerian dilaect with each row contains a different number of tokens.
+I have used a huggingface [dataset](https://huggingface.co/datasets/ayoubkirouane/Algerian-Darija), contains over 170k rows of the Algerian dilaect with each row contains a different number of tokens.
 The latter contains several french words and since we're taking baby steps here, i have decided to filter those out.
 The dataset is also split between training and validation, leaving 10% to validation.

 ### Buidling a tokenizer